Menstrual Hygiene & Health (MHH) Program

 • Target Groups: Students (in ~60 schools), factory workers, university students, community members, health professionals

-• Radio Programming: A 30-minute weekly program, Abaaboo, aired 104 episodes over two years on Asella Fana FM and Adama Broadcasting Service in Oromifa and Amharic, reaching an estimated 1.2 million listeners, with 330,000 in the intervention area.
+• Radio Sensitization Program:- The program aired 104 weekly 30-minute “Ababoo” radio episodes over two years, first on Asella Fanna FM and then on Adama Broadcasting Services, reaching about 1.2 million listeners, including an estimated 330,000 from the intervention area.

 Impact at a Glance